B02: Calculation and modelling of heat transfer mechanisms between machine components

 B04: Identification of exemplary scattering and time-varying thermal model parameters

-B07: Structure based models for the correction of thermal deformations of machine tools
+B07: Structure model based correction of thermo-elastic errors at machine tools

 B09: Identification of environment parameters of thermo-elastic models and correction algorithms based on high-dimensional characteristic diagrams

 B09 develops a black-box thermal error correction method based on high-dimensional characteristic diagrams.
 The third phase focuses on the extension and improvement of the developed methods and tools for their application in complex production environments.
 This requires enhanced simulations with realistic transient load cases including radiation, micro-climates, coolants, chip nests and forced convection due to axis movements.
 Added complexity comes from the consideration of the entire machine tool including foundation and housing.
 A new decoupling method for fluid-dynamic simulations using characteristic diagrams will be improved and applied for more efficient machine tool thermal design optimization.
 The characteristic diagram based correction will likewise be adapted for realistic production environments.
 In order to cope with the added complexity, an alternative componentwise correction method will be developed and compared to the full model.

 B10: Controller data based feed forward temperature field control of a machine tool (thermal pre-control)

 B10 develops controller-based methods for deriving influencing strategies with the aim of reducing the changing rate in the temperature field of machine tools.
 This includes the control of additional equipment, such as fluidic and cooling systems, heat accumulators or the influencing of electrical drives.
 In detail, thermal footprints and a thermal look-ahead are developed and extended to a thermal pre-control.